mviereck/dockerfile-x11docker-deepin/README.md

  - Configuring the Chinese input method with `fcitx` does not work.

 # Extend base image
-To add your desired applications, create your own Dockerfile with this image as a base.
-Example:
+To add your desired applications, create and build from a custom Dockerfile with this image as a base.
+Example with `firefox`:
 ```
 FROM x11docker/deepin
-RUN apt-get update
+RUN apt-get update && \
-RUN env DEBIAN_FRONTEND=noninteractive apt-get install -y firefox && apt-get clean
+    env DEBIAN_FRONTEND=noninteractive apt-get install -y firefox && \
+    apt-get clean
 ```

 ## deepin community repository